ANRChoucas/covikoa/README.md

 ### Ontologies used

 - [covikoa-geoviz](./rdf/voc-geoviz.ttl): a generic, extensible, high-level vocabulary describing what a geovisualization user interface can be.
-- [covikoa-derivation](./rdf/voc-derivation.ttl): vocabulary necessary to write the Derivation Model - it allows to describe how the individuals to be represented graphically should be prepared.
+- [covikoa-derivation](./rdf/voc-derivation.ttl): vocabulary necessary to write the Derivation Model - it allows to describe how the individuals to be represented graphically should be link to symbolizers and components (using various mechanisms of selections: constraints on properties or spatial constraints) and transformations of data to appear in a component.
-- [covikoa-interaction](./rdf/voc-interaction.ttl): a vocabulary to describe the interactions between the data that appear in the components of a geovisualisation
+- [covikoa-interaction](./rdf/voc-interaction.ttl): a vocabulary to describe the interactions between the data that appear in the components of a geovisualisation.
 - [covikoa-context](./rdf/voc-context.ttl): a vocabulary describing the visualisation context of the client organized around the initial expected state of the various geovisualisation components (height and width of the map, library used, display or not of the legend, etc.).
-- [dicopal](./rdf/voc-derivation.ttl): a vocabulary that allows notably to describe various mechanisms of selections (via constraints on properties or spatial constraints) and transformations of data to appear in a component.
+- [dicopal](./rdf/voc-derivation.ttl): a vocabulary that describes discrete color palettes, useful for cartography/geovisualization.
 - [carto](./rdf/voc-carto.ttl): a vocabulary formalising the types of data encountered in cartography as well as various classic cartographic solutions and the parameters that allow them to be qualified.
 - [*Scale*](./rdf/voc-huang-scale.ttl) ontology that allows to describe the scale of validity of a portrayal (from Huang & Harrie, 2019, itself based on Carral et al., 2013).
 - *Graphic*, *symbolizer* and *symbols* ontologies that describe all the elements needed for building simple portrayals (from Huang & Harrie, 2019).